gopal-sakshi/testing_backend/oo_javascript/7_nodeJs/crypto/_readMe1.md

 - It includes a set of wrappers for OpenSSL’s hash, HMAC, cipher, decipher, sign, verify functions.

-Hash
+`Hash`
 - For hashed data, a password cannot be decrypted with a predetermined key, unlike encrypted data.

+`HMAC class`
-- An HMAC class is responsible for Hash-based Message Authentication Code, which hashes both key and values to create a single final hash.
+- responsible for Hash-based Message Authentication Code,
+- which hashes both key & values to create a single final hash.

-Cipher - Decipher
+`Cipher-Decipher`
-- encrypt data with the `Cipher class`
+- encrypt & decrypt data
-- decrypt it with the `Decipher class`.

-Sign - verify
+`Sign-verify`
-- `Verify class` ===> verify encrypted or hashed passwords to ensure they are valid.
+- verify encrypted or hashed passwords to ensure they are valid.
 - Certificates can also be signed with the `sign class`